Conegliano: Culture

-Every June, a special chess or 'dama' game where the pieces are represented by actual real people—known as the Dama Castellana—is performed in the historical center.
+Every June, a special chess game (or draughts) where the pieces are represented by actual real people—known as the Dama Castellana—is performed in the historical center.
 This event is not the continuation of a secular tradition, but was introduced only a few years ago, yet still managed to become a traditional event in the Coneglianese calendar.

-Conegliano was the birthplace of the painters Cima da Conegliano, a fine altar-piece by whom is in the cathedral (dating to 1492), and Francesco Beccaruzzi, as well as the composer and conductor at the Cincinnati Conservatory, Pier Adolfo Tirindelli.

-The town has one association football team called Conegliano who currently play in the Promozione, the sixth tier of Italian football.
+Conegliano was the birthplace of the painters Cima da Conegliano, a fine altar-piece by whom is in the cathedral (dating to 1492), and Francesco Beccaruzzi, as well as the composer and conductor at the Cincinnati Conservatory, Pier Adolfo Tirindelli The town has one association football team called Conegliano who play in the Serie D, the fourth tier of the Italian football league system.